Best Approach Shoes

 When you’re on the approach, the last thing you need is to have a shoe that doesn’t offer the support that your body needs.
 Often you’ll have to move and bend your ankles and feet in strange positions, smearing on a small rock face, or hopping onto a small ledge just to get to where you need to be.
 If you don’t have an approach shoe that can offer the support and stability that you need overall, chances are you’ll face injury or at least tiredness by the time you get to the rock face.

 Of course, one of the most important factors to consider when thinking about making a purchase of a pair of approach shoes is the overall fit of the shoe itself.
 The fit of the shoe can influence everything about it, including how it performs, the comfort level it provides, and even how long it lasts.

 Another factor to consider when buying a pair of approach shoes is the amount of equipment that you’ll be carrying during the trek.
 The more equipment, and the more weight that is being carried means that you’ll need shoes that offer better overall support and ankle stability.
 Often, large or heavier packs will necessitate the use of shoes with higher rises or stiffer ankle support, such as boots, or mid-rise shoes.
 However, if you’re just taking basic climbing equipment along with you, a low rise approach shoe or supportive hiking shoe may be all that is required.

-Q: How should my approach shoes fit?
+q: How should my approach shoes fit?

 Like climbing shoes overall, approach shoes need to have a snug and comfortable fit.
 Often the heel area needs to be snug against the foot, and the toe box area needs to allow for some wiggle room, but should also provide great overall support.
 Essentially, you’ll need the shoe to allow for a great range of motion as you navigate over the varied terrain on your approach.

-Q: When should I replace my approach shoes?
+q: When should I replace my approach shoes?

+The short answer to this question is when you feel that it is time to replace them.
+In truth, there are a number of factors to consider when thinking about replacing your approach shoes.
+The first, of course, is how much use they are getting.
+Like anything else, the more approach shoes are used, the faster they are going to wear out.
+So be sure to inspect them on a regular basis for signs of wear, tread loss, fraying around the seams, or other signs of deterioration.
 The other factor to consider is the overall fit of the shoe.
 As a rule, approach shoes need to maintain a comfortable, yet snug fit.
 Over time, both your feet and the shoe itself will change shape over time.
 Since you want to make sure the fit stays true, you might want to consider replacing your pair of approach shoes if they become too stretched out or misshapen.